Cambridge-Hands-On-Science/Experiments/Experiments/Other/Dark room.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: All demonstrators to have water bottles.
-Ensure demonstrators change round regularly and floaters visit the dark room to check everything&#39;s okay.
+Ensure demonstrators change round regularly and floaters visit the dark room to check everything is okay.
 Use fans and make sure the chimneys are providing ventilation.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4